 Vi föreslår att du istället använder Google Chrome alternativt Microsoft Edge där du ska få en komplett upplevelse av vår webbplats.

-Historical environment in Stensjö village
+Historical environment in Stensjö by

 At charming Tilia’s café, which exudes the atmosphere of the early 1900s, visitors can indulge in delights made from scratch using locally sourced and organic ingredients, often from the village’s own historical gardens and cultivation.
 Throughout the year, there are also plenty of events and activities to participate in around the village, says café manager Linn Engelholm.
 “Including a folk music and dance evening in the summer and an academic day in September with the theme ‘Småland childhood 100 years ago.’
 In addition, we offer courses in cultural heritage preservation, such as traditional fence building, scything, seed cultivation, and linen processing,” she explains.
 Visitors should also take the opportunity to meet the farm’s red poll cattle and Helsinge sheep, both traditional Swedish breeds that graze on the natural pastures year-round.
-The animals, gardens, buildings, cultural landscapes, and dedicated employees together make Stensjö village a living museum with a strong emphasis on traditions, craftsmanship, and biodiversity, well worth a visit.
+The animals, gardens, buildings, cultural landscapes, and dedicated employees together make Stensjö by a living museum with a strong emphasis on traditions, craftsmanship, and biodiversity, well worth a visit.

 Read more at stensjoby.se.